crisperdue/prooftoys-site/content/inference.md

 - tautologies
 - substitution
-- automated matching / rewriting
+- rewriting
+- "forward" reasoning
 - simplification

 Probably at least 80% of the steps in typical Prooftoys proofs use